-1. Remember, rebuilding is a process and a journey
+1. Rebuilding is a process and a journey

-Accept that if you are in the early stages of dealing with a relationship breakdown, you may be a little in denial around what has happened.
+Accept that if you are in the early stages of dealing with a relationship breakdown, you may be experiencing some denial around what has happened.
 This can be a natural mechanism for protecting ourselves from being overwhelmed by a multitude of painful emotions.
-However, if we get stuck in this stage it can restrict our capacity to attempt recovery and adjust to this change.
+However, if we get stuck in this stage, it can restrict our capacity to attempt recovery and adjust to this change.
 If you are stuck, recognise it and seek help.